josephsl/wintenApps/addon/doc/gl/readme.md

 * This add-on requires Windows 10 21H2 (build 19044), 11 21H2 (build 22000),
   or later releases.
+* Feature update support duration is tied to consumer support duration (Home, Pro, Pro Education, Pro for Workstations editions) and the add-on may end support for a feature update prior to end of consumer support.
+See aka.ms/WindowsTargetVersioninfo for more information and support dates.
 * Aínda que a instalación é posible, este complemento non soporta Windows Enterprise LTSC (Long-Term Servicing Channel) nin versións de Windows Server.
-* If Add-on Updater 22.08 or later is installed and background add-on updates is enabled, Windows App Essentials will not install at all on unsupported Windows releases.
+* If Add-on Updater is installed and background add-on updates is enabled, Windows App Essentials will not install at all on unsupported Windows releases.
-* Non se soportarán todas as características de versións Windows Insider Preview.
+* Not all features from Windows Insider Preview builds will be supported, more so for features introduced to a subset of Windows Insiders in dev channel.
 * Algunhas das características do complemento son ou serán parte do lector de pantalla NVDA.
-* For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support unsupported Windows releases such as old Windows 10 versions, or changes were made to Windows, apps, and NVDA that makes entries no longer applicable.
-* Algunhas apps soportan o modo de capa compacto (sempre enriba na Calculadora, por exemplo), e este modo non funcionará correctamente con versións portables de NVDA.
+* Some apps support compact overlay mode (always on top in Calculator, for example), and this mode will not work properly with the portable version of NVDA.
 * Para a mellor experiencia con aplicacións que incrustan tecnoloxías web e con contido como o menú inicio e o seu menú de contexto, habilita a opción "Modo foco automático para cambios do foco" dende o panel de modo